rileythiessen/rasabotz/data/nlu.md

 - I wish I didn’t have to use powerpoint
 - Everything formatted on me in powerpoint
 - Presentation mode isn’t working correctly in powerpoint
+- Powerpoint is being buggy
+- I’m trying to create a presentation but the program isn’t working
+- My slides aren’t working the way they are supposed to
+- I can’t open my presentation

 ## intent:problem_powerpoint_generalerrors